rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

       	  * install from an entry in `RUST_PATH` that isn't the first one

    Due: 2013-05-16

+6. Teach pkg.rs how to execute the default build logic (#6401)

+6. Commands should work without an explicit package name (#6405)
+      * build and install, to start with

 7. Implement (or test) package database	and ability to list, add, remove packages
       * test case: